Katrin Cartlidge: Early life

 Cartlidge was born in London, to Derek, an English father and Bobbi, a German-Jewish refugee mother.
 She was educated at the Parliament Hill School for Girls in Camden.

 Work

 Her work on Manchevski's Before the Rain and on No Man's Land made her well known in Bosnia and Herzegovina and the Balkans.
 Sophie, in Mike Leigh's Naked, was her first leading role.
 Cartlidge worked in two more Leigh films: in Career Girls she played one of the lead roles, Hannah, at the ages of both 20 and 30, and in Topsy Turvy she was a madam in a Paris brothel.
 She was due to play the lead role in Polish director Lech Majewski's 2004 film The Garden of Earthly Delights—that of an art historian dying of cancer—but she left shortly before production began.
 Cartlidge won a role in 21 Grams but was replaced by Charlotte Gainsbourg due to her death.
+Cartlidge was also filming Dogville at the time of her death and was replaced by Patricia Clarkson.

-Cartlidge died at the age of 41, owing to complications from pneumonia and septicaemia, stemming from a pheochromocytoma.
+Cartlidge died at the age of 41 on 7 September 2002, of complications arising from pneumonia and septicaemia caused by a pheochromocytoma.